threedworld-mit/tdw/Documentation/lessons/wheelchair_replicants/actions.md

 It is *not* necessary to wrap all Wheelchair Replicant actions in a loop like this.
 For example, in the context of a multi-agent simulation you won't want to loop like this because you'll want to be checking multiple agent actions at the same time.
 For the sake of subsequent example code, we know we have only one agent, so this simple loop is good enough for showcasing the rest of the Wheelchair Replicant's behavior.

-## Wheelchair Replicant actions vs. Replicant actions

-The `Action` base class is shared by the `Replicant` and the `WheelchairReplicant`.
-Some of the sub-class actions, such as `LookAt`, are shared as well. `MoveBy` is an example of an action that is *not* the same: `Replicant` uses `tdw.replicant.move_by` and `WheelchairReplicant` uses `tdw.wheelchair_replicant.move_by`.
-There needs to be two different MoveBy classes because Replicants and Wheelchair Replicants have completely different means of locomotion.
-If there is no difference in behavior, the two agents can use the same class.

-Most frontend users will never need to use the underlying `Action` classes, but if you want to create [custom actions](custom_actions.md), be sure to check the API for whether you need to create a subclass of an existing Wheelchair Replicant action, as opposed to an identically-named Replicant action.

 ## Low-level description

 Actions are very similar to add-ons in that they have a list of commands that can be returned.
 Actions are handled within `replicant.on_send(resp)`.
 Thus, the full sequence of how commands are injected into the controller is: